carpentries/docs.carpentries.org/source/community/carpentrycon.rst

    :header-rows: 1

    Roles and Responsibilities,Time Commitment
-   "Set agenda and chair CarpentryCon Committee meetings (Guide: Setting Up Etherpad for Committee Meetings)", 1-2 hours / week
+   "Set agenda and chair CarpentryCon Committee meetings (Guide: :ref:`Setting Up Etherpad for Committee Meetings`)", 1-2 hours / week
-   "Lead communication (i.e., send emails, post to Slack) with Committee members, following up with Committee leads on tasks as needed(Information: Communication and Collaboration Spaces)", 2-3 hours / month
+   "Lead communication (i.e., send emails, post to Slack) with Committee members, following up with Committee leads on tasks as needed(Information: :ref:`Communication and Collaboration Spaces`)", 2-3 hours / month
-   "Lead selection of event theme in consultation with other Committee members",	1 hour "Review keynote speaker recommendations from Program Leads and identify who will be invited (Guide: Process for Review of Keynote Speaker Recommendations)", 2 hours; 1 hour of independent review and another hour of discussion with other Chair
+   "Lead selection of event theme in consultation with other Committee members",	1 hour "Review keynote speaker recommendations from Program Leads and identify who will be invited (Guide: :ref:`Process for Review of Keynote Speaker Recommendations`)", 2 hours; 1 hour of independent review and another hour of discussion with other Chair
    "Develop and lead opening and closing ceremonies for conference",	4 hours "Support work of other committee members as needed", 1 hour / week "Support event implementation as needed (e.g., notify backups or step in if a volunteer does not show up for a session, respond to questions about the event)",8 hours during the week of the event